Pulmonary Valve Disease

 If pulmonary valve disease develops over time, the most common symptom is shortness of breath while exercising.

 Treating Pulmonary Valve Disease

 At the University of Maryland Medical Center, we provide customized, unique treatment plans for all of our patients.

 When possible, we use non-invasive, catheter-based procedures to replace the valve.
 In some cases, open surgery is necessary.

 If pulmonary valve stenosis is diagnosed soon after birth, we may elect to perform a balloon valvuloplasty with the intent of replacing the valve later in life.

-Our interventional cardiologist Michael Slack, MD, and our pediatric cardiac surgeon Sunjay Kaushal, MD, PhD, combine for more than 40 years in the field, putting you in experienced hands no matter the procedure you require.
+Our interventional cardiologist Michael Slack, MD, and our pediatric cardiac surgeon K. Barry Deatrick, MD, combine for more than 40 years in the field, putting you in experienced hands no matter the procedure you require.

 We encourage you to speak with your care team to develop the best plan for you and your family.